Will Social Security disability get a raise in 2019?

 What is the highest paying state for disability?

 At 8.9 percent, West Virginia came in at the top of the list among states where the most people receive disability benefits.
 Residents there received $122.4 million in monthly benefits.
 West Virginia’s labor force participation rate was 52.7 percent – the lowest in the country.

-What is the most approved disability?
+What is the monthly income limit for Social Security disability?

 To qualify for SSDI, you must earn less than $1,170 per month.
 To qualify for SSI, you must earn less than $735 per month.
 While these numbers do fluctuate, the income limit typically falls around this range.